ke2ek/Algorithm/practice/Algorithmic-Problem-Solving-Strategies/24_SegmentTree/README.md

     };
     ```

-- Example: get the most frequency of an element in the specific range of sequence ordered by ascending.
+- Example: get the most frequency of the given element in the specific range of the ascending ordered sequence.
-    - (General) Case 1. found the most frequency in the left subtree.
+    - (General) Case 1. there is the most frequency in the left subtree.
-    - (General) Case 2. found the most frequency in the right subtree.
+    - (General) Case 2. there is the most frequency in the right subtree.
-    - (Exception) Case 3. found the most frequency in two subtrees. i.e. the frequent number is the same in both ranges.
+    - (Exception) Case 3. there is the most frequency in both subtrees. i.e. the most frequent numbers in both ranges are the same.
-        - if left=[1,2,2,2], right=[2,2,2,3], then returns the freq # of left + the freq # of right = 3 + 3 = 6
+        - When left=[1,2,2,2], right=[2,2,2,3], the freq # of left + the freq # of right = 3 + 3 = 6.
-        - if left=[1,1,1,2,2], right=[2,2,3,3,3], then returns the freq # of 2 = 4 (is larger than each the freq # of two ranges)
+        - When left=[1,1,1,2,2], right=[2,2,3,3,3], the freq # of 2 in both ranges = 2 + 2 = 4, which is larger than the most frequency[=3] of each range.
-    - In exception case, need to consider extra information for summing two answer.
+    - In exception case, notice the additional information when accumulating two answer.
+      - The right-most number, 2, in the left sub-range is the same as the left-most number, 2, in the right sub-range.
+      - So, it is able to calculate the most frequency by comparing the size and most-frequency of each range.

     ``` c++
     struct RangeResult {
-        int size; // the size of the range int mostFrequent; // the most frequency of the range int leftNumber, leftFreq;
-        int rightNumber, rightFreq;
+        int size; // the size of the range int mostFrequent; // the most frequency of the range int leftNumber, leftFreq; // left-most number, its frequency int rightNumber, rightFreq; // right-most number, its frequency }
-    }

     RangeResult merge(const RangeResult& a, const RangeResult& b) {